 Not that I like Taylor Momsen (at all), but…

 “Second, what does she know about Edie Sedgwick?
 She was born yesterday.
 Just because she feels like she should know about this stuff doesn’t mean she has to.”

 This is simply just ignorantly making an inaccurate generalization.
 Are you kidding?
 I’m 15 and I don’t feel like I should have to know about this stuff, I just want to.
 Is my age really going to provoke heartless individuals to suggest that I’m trying to be something that I’m not?
-Possibly even something better and greater?posted almost 5 years ago
+Possibly even something better and greater?posted over 8 years ago

 That article’s intent was most likely to be humorous but it failed miserably.